KDAB/KDStateMachineEditor/README.txt

     (Mac) $ brew install graphviz
     (Windows) $ choco install graphviz

-of course you need a Qt5 installation and CMake too.
+of course you need a Qt5 or Qt6 installation and CMake too.

 Build: